Noiseyguest/Noiseyguest/README.md

 - 👋 Hi, I’m @Noiseyguest
 - 👀 I’m interested in chess, web development, video games, game development, philosophy, fictional stories.etc.
 - 🌱 I’m currently learning game development and story writing.
-- 📫 How to reach me: noisyguest@gmail.com or @Noisyguest#6271 on discord!
+- 📫 How to reach me: email me at noisyguest@gmail.com or @Noisyguest#6271 on discord!

 <!---
 Noiseyguest/Noiseyguest is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.